 For businesses creating AI content, the expanded E-E-A-T framework raises the bar.
 Google isn’t asking “was this written by a human?”
 It’s asking “does this content demonstrate real experience and expertise?”

 That’s a critical distinction.
 A purely AI-generated article about Minneapolis restaurant marketing can assemble general advice from its training data.
-But it can’t share firsthand experience running campaigns for restaurants on Eat Street.
-It can’t reference specific local market dynamics.
-It can’t demonstrate the kind of expertise that E-E-A-T rewards.
+It can’t share firsthand experience running campaigns for restaurants on Eat Street.
+It can’t reference Northeast Minneapolis brunch traffic patterns, or how Stone Arch Festival weekend distorts local conversion data.
+It can’t demonstrate the kind of expertise that E-E-A-T now rewards across every competitive query.

 Unique Insight

-The December 2025 E-E-A-T expansion effectively created a two-tier content system.
+The broader E-E-A-T expansion has effectively created a two-tier content system.
 AI can produce competent general content, but only human expertise can produce the experience signals that now influence rankings across all competitive queries.
+For local businesses, this is a gift: AI commoditizes general advice, leaving local proof as the differentiator that ranks.

 The Helpful Content Standard

 Google’s helpful content system doesn’t detect AI.
 It detects unhelpfulness.
-Content that rehashes what ten other articles already say, regardless of whether a human or AI wrote it, gets filtered.
+Content that rehashes what ten other articles already say, regardless of whether a human or AI wrote it, gets filtered out of the index.
 Content that adds genuine value gets rewarded.

 So the question isn’t “can we use AI?”
 It’s “how do we use AI without stripping out the elements Google rewards?”